 Partner means each of the CCG and the Council, and references to "Partners" shall be construed accordingly.

-Partnership Board means the partnership board responsible for the oversight of this Agreement as set out in Schedule 2.
-(For the avoidance of doubt, in Tower Hamlets this is the Joint Commissioning Executive.)
+Partnership Board means the partnership board responsible for review of performance and oversight of this Agreement as set out in Clause 19.2 and Schedule 2 or such other arrangements for governance as the Partners agree.